 Resin crowns are inexpensive, but they are softer than other materials and susceptible to fractures.
 Ceramic crowns are often used for restorations of the front teeth because they can be easily color-blended to match the surrounding natural teeth.
 If a stronger restoration is needed then a PFM crown is a more hard-wearing option.
 Gold alloy is also strong and doesn’t wear away surrounding teeth, which can be a problem with porcelain.
 Base metal alloys are very strong, kind to other teeth and resistant to wear.

-Prices vary enormously throughout the world, and also depending on what material is used.
+Prices vary enormously throughout the world, depending in part on what material is used.
 Here’s a comparison of prices for a standard, full porcelain/ceramic crown: